A Celiac’s Gluten Free Guide to Vietnam

 • La Siesta Hoi An prepared gluten free bread and food that was safe for celiac readers.

-• Morning Glory Restaurant (Original – there’s a second one!) will accommodate celiacs and know about CC and what is safe for us.
+• Morning Glory Restaurant (The original – there’s a second one!) will accommodate celiacs and know about CC and what is safe for us.

 • Baby Mustard Restaurant is not in town – it’s about 3.5km away – but it features beautiful, fresh food in a rural setting and is a great spot to eat safely.

-• For cooking schools, I can recommend the Vy’s Market Cooking School to accommodate gluten free dishes and cooking, and know what is safe/unsafe for celiacs.
+• For cooking schools, I can actually recommend, though, I suggest Vy’s Market Cooking School.
+They are able to accommodate gluten free dishes and cooking, and know what is safe/unsafe for celiacs.

 Gluten free restaurants in Ho Chi Minh City / Saigon